Tag archive for: students

 Good luck, everyone!

-This year, students at the University of Montpellier have the opportunity to showcase their talents through a graphic design competition on the theme of racism.
+This year, students at the University of Montpellier have the opportunity to showcase their talents through a graphic design contest on the theme of racism.

-This graphic design competition will run from March 23 to May 28, 2021, and will give students the opportunity to express themselves on an important topic: racism and anti-Semitism.
-Through graphic designs (posters, social media posts, flyers, photographs, illustrations, etc.), students will be able to highlight the University of Montpellier's commitment to combating all forms of discrimination.
+This graphic design contest will take place from March 23 to May 28, 2021, and will give students the opportunity to express themselves on an important topic: racism and antisemitism.
+Through graphic designs (posters, social media posts, flyers, photographs, illustrations, etc.), students will be able to highlight the University of Montpellier’s commitment to combating all forms of discrimination.

 The contest: